orbisgis/cts/docs/README.md

 #### History

-Originally developed by Michaël Michaud under the name of JGeod, the library was renamed to CTS in 2009.
+Originally developed by Michaël Michaud under the name [JTransfoCoord](http://michael.michaud.free.fr/index_geodesie.html) and then JGeod, the library was renamed to CTS in 2009.
 Today CTS is maintained by the OrbisGIS team in collaboration with Michaël Michaud.